adambornemann-glitch/LogosLibrary/LogosLibrary/StochasticCalculus/Stage_0/SewingLemma/README.md

 This is the foundational construction underlying rough path integration, Young integration, and controlled-path theory.
 It replaces the classical Riemann–Stieltjes limit with a robust algebraic-analytic framework that extends integration to paths of low regularity — precisely the regime needed for stochastic calculus.

+The formalization proceeds in three layers of increasing generality. **All three layers are fully proved**, including existence, uniqueness, approximation bounds, and general additivity.

 ## Mathematical content

-The formalization proceeds in three layers of increasing generality.
-Each layer strengthens the hypotheses on the defect control, with Layer 1 being the simplest and Layer 3 the most general.

 ### Layer 1: Interval-length control